What exactly is HIPAA certification?

 Final thoughts on HIPAA certification

 Many healthcare professionals would try to dissuade your organization from paying for HIPAA “certification.”
 Their criticisms of these for-profit ventures are not unfounded, but they are overblown.
-There are several good reasons for receiving a third-party HIPAA certification, even if it is not necessary.
+There are several good reasons for using a third-party HIPAA certification company to achieve HIPAA Compliance, even if it is not required by the law.